Closer to the Truth: Commercial performance

 In the United States, Closer to the Truth sold 63,000 copies in its first week of release and debuted at number three on the Billboard 200, becoming Cher's highest-charting solo album.
 However, with her album Dancing Queen (2018) debuting at number three on the Billboard 200 with sales of 153,000 copies, that record is now a tie.
 It spent three out of its first four weeks on the Billboard 200 within the top ten.
 As of February 2014 the album has sold over 285,000 copies in the US.
 In the UK the album debuted at number four, giving Cher her first top-five studio album there since 1991's Love Hurts, with 14,621 copies, and was still in the top ten the next two weeks selling respectively 8,281 and 7,829 copies, ultimately receiving a Silver certification by the BPI for the sales of over 60,000 copies.
 The album was certified Gold in Canada in November 2013 for the sales of 40,000 copies.
 As of March 2017 the album has sold 585,000 copies worldwide.
 The album was nominated for a World Music Award for World's Best Album.

+During the week of July 7, 2024, Closer To the Truth re-entered the Scottish albums chart at number 97.
+It also re-entered the physical albums chart at number 92, and debuted at number 34 on the vinyl albums chart.